 Marriott announced today that they are revamping their entire line of credit cards.
 They are doing away with the Starwood Preferred Guest (SPG) name and replacing it with Bonvoy.

-The Bonvoy program will begin on February 13 and the new American Express cards will be released on that day as well.
+The Bonvoy program will begin and the new American Express cards will be released on February 13.
 Chase will also be issuing a variant of the former Marriott Premier Plus card which will be released on February 28.

 What’s In A Name?

-The question posed in this header means a lot for marketing.
-This is especially true for Marriott whose transition to the unified Bonvoy loyalty program has been very rocky.
+The question posed in this header is very meaningful in the world of marketing.
+This is especially true for Marriott whose transition to the unified Bonvoy loyalty program has been rocky.

 The Chase Marriott Premier Plus Card will be called The Marriott Bonvoy Boundless Card.

-Amex’s SPG Card will be called The Marriott Bonvoy American Express Card, while its business counterpart will be called The Marriott Bonvoy Business American Express Card.
+The American Express SPG Card will be known as The Marriott Bonvoy American Express Card.
+And its business counterpart will be called The Marriott Bonvoy Business American Express Card.

 Finally, the Amex SPG Luxury Card will be renamed The Marriott Bonvoy Brilliant American Express Card.

 These names are very long and you might need an acronym to remember them.
 But I’m not surprised about the lousy names given how lousy Marriott has handled their affairs since purchasing SPG.

 New cards usually come with new sign-up bonuses; and the new Marriott Cards are no exception.
 All the cards except for the Marriott Bonvoy American Express Card will offer 100,000-point bonuses.
 However, the bonuses can be earned after spending $5,000 in the first 3 months.